Double-precision floating-point format: Implementations

-Doubles are implemented in many programming languages in different ways such as the following.
+Doubles are implemented in many programming languages in different ways.
 On processors with only dynamic precision, such as x86 without SSE2 (or when SSE2 is not used, for compatibility purpose) and with extended precision used by default, software may have difficulties to fulfill some requirements.

 C and C++

 C and C++ offer a wide variety of arithmetic types.
 Double precision is not required by the standards (except by the optional annex F of C99, covering IEEE 754 arithmetic), but on most systems, the double type corresponds to double precision.
 However, on 32-bit x86 with extended precision by default, some compilers may not conform to the C standard or the arithmetic may suffer from double rounding.

 Fortran

 Fortran provides several integer and real types, and the 64-bit type real64, accessible via Fortran's intrinsic module iso_fortran_env, corresponds to double precision.

 Common Lisp

 Common Lisp provides the types SHORT-FLOAT, SINGLE-FLOAT, DOUBLE-FLOAT and LONG-FLOAT.
 Most implementations provide SINGLE-FLOATs and DOUBLE-FLOATs with the other types appropriate synonyms.
 Common Lisp provides exceptions for catching floating-point underflows and overflows, and the inexact floating-point exception, as per IEEE 754.
 No infinities and NaNs are described in the ANSI standard, however, several implementations do provide these as extensions.